 EFF MPs resign after receiving cash from Ramaphosa campaign

-EFF MPs Nkagisang Mokgosi and Tebogo Mokwele have resigned from parliament and the party's central command team in the wake of a scandal involving funds from president Cyril Ramaphosa's campaign for the ANC presidency.
+EFF MPs Nkagisang Mokgosi and Tebogo Mokwele have resigned from parliament and the party's central command team in the wake of a scandal involving funds received from President Cyril Ramaphosa's campaign for the ANC presidency.

 In similarly-worded statements issued on Monday night, the two MPs said they would also not stand for election to any party leadership position – in Mokwele's case for the next five years, and Mokgosi “for the foreseeable future”.